Jewish House Democrats, Rep. Omar tangle anew over Israel

-WASHINGTON (AP) — A group of Jewish House Democrats have accused Rep. Ilhan Omar of likening the U.S. and Israel to Hamas and the Taliban and giving “cover to terrorist groups,” marking the latest flareup within the party over the Middle East.
+WASHINGTON (AP) — A dozen Jewish Democrats in the House have accused Rep. Ilhan Omar of likening the United States and Israel to Hamas and the Taliban and giving “cover to terrorist groups,” marking the latest bitter flare-up within the party over the Middle East.

-Hours after the dozen lawmakers released a statement criticizing their Democratic colleague from Minnesota, Omar fired back Thursday on Twitter.
-She accused them of “islamophobic tropes” and “constant harassment” and posted a threatening voice mail that she said the incident had prompted.
+Hours after the lawmakers released a statement criticizing their Democratic colleague from Minnesota, Omar fired back Thursday on Twitter.
+She accused them of “islamophobic tropes” and “constant harassment” and she posted a threatening voice mail she said the incident had prompted.

 The fiery, public exchange was the latest example of how the conflict between Israel and Palestinians has roiled congressional Democrats.
 Their divisions, generally pitting younger progressives against older, establishment-leaning lawmakers, have intensified since last month’s 11-day war between Israel and Hamas.

 It was also the most recent instance in which Omar, 38, has clashed with fellow Democrats on the issue.
-Two months after she arrived in Congress, the House approved a resolution in 2019 condemning anti-Semitism and other forms of bigotry — without mentioning her — after she made remarks that critics said accused Israel supporters of having dual allegiances.
+Two months after she arrived in Congress in 2019, the House approved a resolution condemning anti-Semitism and other forms of bigotry — without mentioning her — after she made remarks that critics said accused Israel supporters of having dual allegiances.

 Earlier this week, Omar, a Muslim-American born in Somalia, tweeted an exchange with Secretary of State Antony Blinken in a video conference in which she called for justice “for all victims of crimes against humanity.”